mnot/I-D/uri-get-off-my-lawn/draft.md

 ======================================

-Given the issues above, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed; as run-time artifacts that are exchanged as part of the protocol, rather than statically specified syntax.
+Given the issues above, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed; as links that are exchanged as part of the protocol, rather than statically specified syntax.

-For example, if a specific URI needs to be known to interact with an application, its "shape" can be determined by interacting with the application's more general interface (in Web terms, its "home page") to learn about that URI.

 {{RFC5988}} describes a framework for identifying the semantics of a link in a "link relation type" to aid this. {{RFC6570}} provides a standard syntax for "link templates" that can be used to